GlobalFishingWatch/GFW_technical_documentation/Anchorages-and-voyages.md

+> **Update** *As a result of the All Vessels v2 table, all AIS published event tables now have a new v2 version which should be used moving forward, `pipe_production_v20201001.published_events_port_visits_v2`, until we switch to using pipeline 3.0, where all v2 published event tables will become the only maintained versions of the tables.
+The logic for the events themselves haven’t changed, but due to the change in how shiptype is determined in products, the published events tables have been re-run and ingested into products with the updated shtipetype designation.
+All example queries referencing published events tables should use the v2 versions of the tables.*

 GFW maintains a database of `anchorages` and identifies when vessels enter/exit these locations (`port visits`).
 By connecting a vessel's port EXIT and next port ENTRY it is also possible to identify vessel `voyages`.

 `Port events` serve as the fundamental units used to create `port visits` or `voyages`.
 There are four types of port events: